 Famous Master of Omiya Bonsai

-Saburo Kato was the third generation owner of Mansei-en who also served as Chairman of the World Bonsai Friendship Federation, and played an active role as executive comittee chairman of the first World Bonsai Convention.
-He has also created a number of masterpieces of Yezo-matsu (Picea jezoensis) bonsai exceptionally the forest style and the bonsai with stone.
+KATO Saburo was the third generation owner of Mansei-en who also served as Chairman of the World Bonsai Friendship Federation, and played an active role as executive comittee chairman of the first World Bonsai Convention.
+He has also created a number of masterpieces of Ezo-matsu (Ezo Spruce) bonsai exceptionally the forest style and the bonsai with stone.